-treatment choices with the healthcare provider, not just the use of antidepressants.
 Antidepressant medicines have other side effects.
-Talk to the healthcare provider about the side effects of the medicine prescribed for you or your family member. ressant medicines can interact with other medicines.
+Talk to the healthcare provider about the side effects of the medicine prescribed for you or your family member.
+Antidepressant medicines can interact with other medicines.
 Know all of the medicines that you or your family member takes.
 Keep a list of all medicines to show the healthcare provider.
-Do not start new medicines without first checking with vour healthcare provider.
-Not all antidepressant medicines prescribed for children are FDA approved for use in children.
-Talk to your child's healthcare provider for more information.
-Sexual problems (dysfunction).
+Do not start new medicines without first checking with Not all antidepressant medicines prescribed for children are FDA approved for use in children.
+Talk to your child's healthcare provider for more inform Sexual problems (dysfunction).
 Taking serotonin and norepinephrine reuptake inhibitors (SNRIs), including venlafaxine extended-release tablets, may cause sexual problems.